 ‘We have a great team of staff here at Shirley Pool who all aim to make your time with us as enjoyable as possible.’

 Agnes Nemeth, originally from Hungary, came to England to study Logistics and English.
 Working her way up through cafes to become a trained barista, Agnes took a job on the Big Red Bus Cafe in 2015.
-Since then she has become a key member of staff in the “back office” developing rotas and working on an electronic version of the pool registers.
-Her excellent skills are currently being used to develop a staff app for time sheets and a waiting list program for the ever expanding swim school.
+Since then she has become a key member of staff in the “back office”.
+As our Project Manager she has developed an electronic version of the pool registers, staff app for time sheets and a waiting list program for the ever expanding swim school.